-Pages 432-434: New in Illustrator CC is the ability to place multiple images at once and to use the loaded graphics cursor to do so.
-Remind students that after placing, if the images don't match the figures, they can always adjust the position using the Selection tool.
+Pages 409-410: Remind students that after placing, if the images don't match the figures, they can always adjust the position using the Selection tool.

-The tip on page 432, step 4 is a good one.
+The tip on page 409, step 4, is a good one.
 If you are placing multiple images, you can press the Escape key to remove an image from the loaded graphics cursor.
 One thing to note for InDesign users is that if you click to place an image and then undo the place, the image will be gone.
 In InDesign, if you undo after placing an image, the image is pulled back into the loaded graphics cursor and can be placed again.